This post was most recently updated on February 14th, 2022

 Always feed/tend to the quarantined rabbit last so as not to share around any potential disease with your own stock.

 Once the quarantine period is over, try introducing your rabbit in a pen within your colony first for a week or two so they get used to each other.
 A dog crate or puppy pen is ideal.
 Then let them out and watch closely for scuffles – you can squirt the perpetrator with a water bottle if scuffles are getting serious.

-After a few smooth supervised outings you can let them join the fluffle (yes a group of rabbits is called a fluffle, cute right?).
+After a few smooth supervised outings you can let them join the fluffle (yes a group of multiple rabbits is called a fluffle, cute right?).
 Keep an eye out for injuries or piles of fur that might suggest a fight.

 Some rabbits adjust really well, others will never adjust.
 Sometimes it is easier to remove or cull the dominant/bully as they probably cause unrest for all the occupants of your colony anyway.